View Dennis Cox's Obituary on https://thebrunswicknews.com/ and share memories

 Dennis Cox

 A celebration of Capt.
-Dennis's life will be held at 11 a.m.
+Dennis's life is to be held at 11 a.m.
 Monday, Dec.
-2, 2019, at Taylors United Methodist Church, 766 Old Jesup Road, In Brunswick, with the Rev. Jim McIlrath officiating.
+2, 2019, at Taylors United Methodist Church,766 Old Jesup Road, in Brunswick, where the Rev. Jim McIlrath is to officiate.

-Edo Miller and Sons Funeral Home and Oglethorpe Crematorium, www.edomillerandsons.com, in Brunswick, is in charge of the arrangements.
+Arrangements are entrusted to Edo Miller and Sons Funeral Home and Oglethorpe Crematorium, www.edomillerandsons.com, in Brunswick, Ga.